• Home

 ➡️ Prepare the batter the day before and leave it in the pan in the refrigerator (if you’re in a hurry, 1 hour in the freezer).

 By baking the batter very cold, you create a thermal shock that promotes the optimal development of the cake and gives it that famous characteristic bump of traditional cakes.
-This technique is similar to the one used for madeleines to achieve their pretty bump.
+This technique is similar to the one used for madeleines to get their nice hump.

 ➡️ The next day, bake the cake and, as soon as it comes out of the oven, soak it with the warm syrup.
 Wrap it completely while still hot.
 The plastic wrap will trap moisture in the cake, giving you an incomparable softness.